 - The key recommendation was to proceed immediately with a campaign with a working goal of $15 million.

 The Prairie Pathways Campaign will provide funding for a renovation of the current Welcome Center to become a true Museum Experience Center.
-We will increase our experience areas from two to six, which will include rotating exhibitions, inclusive storytelling, hands-on learning and play, and evolving HiSTEAMic (History, Science, Technology, Engineering, Arts and Agriculture, and Mathematics) content to inspire learning and curiosity.
-We will renovate our theater, as well as creating spaces with the right environment to provide access to historic artifacts either from our own collection or from the Smithsonian.
-With our visitors in mind, we will improve how visitors enter the Museum and how they access Prairietown.
+We will increase our experience areas from two to six, which will include a new entry sequence and orientation to the museum, rotating exhibitions, inclusive storytelling, hands-on learning and play, and evolving HiSTEAMic (History, Science, Technology, Engineering, Arts and Agriculture, and Mathematics) content to inspire learning and curiosity.
+We create spaces with the right environment to provide access to historic artifacts either from our own collection or from the Smithsonian.
+With our guests in mind, we will improve how visitors enter the Museum and how they access the outdoor experience areas.

-The Prairie Pathways Campaign will provide the funding to create a Transformational Outdoor Nature Experience, which will activate 200+ acres of the prairie and 3.3 miles of the White River through natural and accessible trails and experience areas.
-Extending our trails out to the shoreline of the White River will transform the visitors’ outdoor experiences and their connection to our land and waterways.
+The Prairie Pathways Campaign will provide the funding to create the Trails at Conner Prairie, which will activate 200+ acres of the prairie and 3.3 miles of the White River through natural and paved trails and experience areas.
+Extending our trails to provide new vantage points of White River will transform the visitors’ outdoor experiences and their connection to our land and waterways.
 The two trails that we will be using are the Prairie Trail and the Vista Trail.
-The Prairie Trail creates an accessible and experientially rich journey by immersing guests in the landscape outlined by the oxbow of the White River.
-The Vista Trail follows the natural contours of the Conner Prairie landscape.
-As we construct this outdoor experience, we will steward the land and river by including shoreline stabilization measures to minimize run-off and improve the water quality.
+The Prairie Trail creates a paved and experientially rich journey by immersing guests in the landscape outlined by the oxbow of the White River.
+The R.B.
+Annis Vista Trail follows the natural contours of the Conner Prairie landscape.
+As we construct this outdoor experience, educational hubs will be added and, we will steward the land and river by including sustainability measures to minimize run-off and improve the water quality.
 Our objective is to accelerate learning and inspire a genuine connection between the visitor and the river, shoreline, woods, and habitats.